What is breast augmentation?

-- Implant measurement with comparison of various sizes in front of the mirror in order to select the proper size and meet your expectations.
+- Implant measurement with a comparison of various sizes in front of the mirror in order to select the proper size and meet your expectations.
 We will discuss the various options and decide which will be the best for you: breast augmentation with silicone implants, using fat tissue transferred from another area of your body, or a combination of the two.

 - A 3D computerized simulation in order to demonstrate as accurately as possible the results you can expect after the procedure.

 - An explanation of the procedure, the location of the scars and the recovery process.

 - It is important that you understand the process as clearly as possible prior to the procedure.
 It is natural to feel some anxiety or excitement prior to our consultation.
 Understanding the process will help reduce that anxiety.
 You are welcome to ask questions and talk about your anxiety if you wish during our consultation.

 Silicone implants are filled with medical silicone gel.
 They are soft to the touch.